Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 Using it several times you will also have the possibility to restore the watched status of Netflix.

-**Be careful because of a Kodi problem, if you change the state watched manually, after stopping playback causes strange side effects, which will only resolve after Kodi restart**
+### The video rusume not works

+After many tests, i have concluded that this is Kodi problem, complaints in the Kodi forum thanks

+### When i stop playback the resume is not updated

+The synchronization requires updates to be sent from the first minute of playback, therefore the resume will be updated only after the first minute of the played video, then if you press stop before this minute no changes will be saved.

 ### Notifications with errors at the end of the playback

 _An error prevented the update the status watched on netflix_

-It's an unresolved problem that happens sometimes, which causes the failure to update the watched status on Netflix
+It's an unresolved problem that happens sometimes, which causes the failure to update the watched status on Netflix.
+No fixes yet.

+_An error prevented the update the lolomo context on netflix_

+It's an unresolved problem that happens sometimes, may be ignored.
+No fixes yet.